 The top thing to note is that various projects within a portfolio do not have to be interlinked.
 However, they must serve the common purpose of improving the financial and basic position of the company.

 Here are the top features that enable a project portfolio to be important in the project management sector:

 A key feature of a project portfolio is that it is a collection of different projects.
 That is why it helps with the alignment of various objectives to ensure they contribute toward long-term goals.
 Thus, the process can help improve management efficiency.

 2. Offers Oversight

 The primary purpose of a project portfolio is to ensure oversight for many projects.
-Various tasks can be observed at the same time and optimized to meet the company standards.
-The continuous oversight also minimizes the potential of risks arising during the development.
+Various tasks can be observed at the same time and optimized to meet company standards.
+The continuous oversight also minimizes the potential risks arising during the development.